sindresorhus/query-string/readme.md

 The `options` are the same as for `.parse()`.

-Extra options are as below
+Extra options are as below.

 ##### parseFragmentIdentifier